apache/incubator-retired-pirk/website_updates.md

     ./_devtools/git-hooks/post-commit

-To automatically run this post-commit hook in your local repository, copy the given file into your `.git/hooks` directory, make the file executable, and run it:
+To automatically run this post-commit hook in your local repository, copy the given file into your `.git/hooks` directory, and ensure the file is executable:

     cp ./_devtools/git-hooks/post-commit .git/hooks/
     chmod +x .git/hooks/post-commit
-    ./.git/hooks/post-commit

 Finally, ensure you have pushed the changes in both the `asf-site` and `gh-pages` branches.
 The `gh-pages` branch contains the source used by the `post-commit` script to generate the static HTML which lives in the